Cancer Symptoms (cont.)

 - Various infections can lead to similar symptoms (for example, tuberculosis).

-- Continued itching in the anal
+- Continued itching in the anal or genital area

 - Precancerous or cancerous conditions of the skin of the genital or anal areas can cause persistent itching.